How to Start a Trucking Business

 - DAT Fuel Card – Save on fuel costs at more than 1,900 truck stops nationwide.

 - Freight Factoring – This financing tool allows you to increase cash flow without the use of debt.
-DAT has partnered with Triumph Business Capital to provide this service.
+DAT has partnered with OTR Capital to provide this service.

 - Mobile App – DAT Trucker is a free mobile app for your smart phone that will help you find the nearest truck stop, rest stop, service station, Walmart store, or trucker-friendly hotel.
 You can also use it to find loads available near your current location.